 NYS SNOWMOBILE REGISTRATIONS:

-NYS requires out-of-state snowmobilers to carry a NYS registration and insurance.
+New York State requires out-of-state snowmobilers to carry a NYS registration and insurance.
 A Department of Motor Vehicles Office is now available in the town of Webb.

 Town of Webb DMV: